esentialss/btlo-writeups/phishing-analiysis-2.md

 If we open a Phishing Email in text editor we can see more detailed information.

-First thing i did after opening text editor I used CTRL+F and typed "Date" so I could find the date faster.
+First thing I did after opening text editor I used CTRL+F and typed "Date" so I could find the date faster.

 <img width="489" height="128" alt="{DAF468B2-ED65-43FA-9929-2B27FB148E34}" src="https://github.com/user-attachments/assets/697fdb53-f8b2-47d0-a958-4b893e04aed9" />